“SCS students are highly motivated."

 Select a Program

-If you are interested in finishing the bachelor's degree you were not able to complete at a different stage of your life, SCS offers three bachelor's degrees to choose from.
+Finish the bachelor's degree you were not able to complete at a different stage of your life.
+SCS offers three part-time bachelor's degrees to choose from.
 Each carries its own set of requirements, so you can select an academic path that suits your needs.
 All courses are scheduled on weekday evenings or on Saturdays.

 Anthropology studies humankind from a broad comparative and historical perspective.
 Anthropologists attempt to describe specific cultural traditions, forms of social structures, languages and specific transitions in human evolution and cultural history.